roachsinai/makefile_example/README.md

 ## Usage

-Just run `compiledb -n make` to create a compile_commands.json which will used by YCM automatically.
+Just run `compiledb -nf make` to create a compile_commands.json which will used by YCM automatically.

 More details: [Option 1: Use a compilation database](https://github.com/ycm-core/YouCompleteMe#option-1-use-a-compilation-database)